 Copyright has emerged as the arena for some of the most significant disputes in the technology sector.
 Our team has crafted some of the most innovative – and successful – copyright arguments, protecting innovations for clients like Oracle and DISH Network.

-Global brands like AT&T, eBay, Visa and Microsoft look to our team for counseling on trademark enforcement and false advertising issues.
+Global brands like AT&T, eBay, Salesforce and Microsoft look to our team for counseling on trademark enforcement and false advertising issues.
 Sports leaders from NFL Properties to the United States Golf Association rely on us to protect their brands.
 And we help emerging companies develop strong IP portfolios and future growth strategies.